📚 Mathematical Prerequisites

 The unified field theory that connects gravity, gauge fields, and matter through scalaron-twistor dynamics

-RFT (Relativistic Field Theory) Cosmology presents a complete mathematical framework that unifies the fundamental forces and resolves long-standing cosmological anomalies.
+RFT (Resonant Field Theory) Cosmology presents a complete mathematical framework that unifies the fundamental forces and resolves long-standing cosmological anomalies.
 The key insight is that spacetime geometry and gauge fields emerge from a more fundamental scalar field—the scalaron—operating in twistor space.

 1. Unified Master Action